embroider-build/embroider/README.md

 ## For Addon Authors

 The [v2 Addon Format RFC](https://github.com/emberjs/rfcs/pull/507) is the official spec for the packages that Embroider natively handles.
-Addon authors **SHOULD NOT** publish packages to NPM that use this format until the RFC is merged.

 Addon authors should see [ADDON-AUTHOR-GUIDE.md](ADDON-AUTHOR-GUIDE.md) for advice on how to get their addons ready for Embroider.

 ## How to try it